MicrosoftDocs/windows-itpro-docs/windows/manage/manage-users-and-groups-in-the-windows-store-for-business.md

 ---
 title: Manage user accounts in Windows Store for Business (Windows 10)
 description: Windows Store for Business manages permissions with a set of roles.
-Currently, you can assign these roles to individuals in your organization, but not to groups. ms.assetid: 5E7FA071-CABD-4ACA-8AAE-F549EFCE922F ms.prod: W10 ms.mktglfcycl: manage
+Currently you can assign these roles to individuals in your organization but not to groups.
+MSHAttr: PreferredLib /library
+ms.assetid: 5E7FA071-CABD-4ACA-8AAE-F549EFCE922F
+ms.prod: W10
+ms.mktglfcycl: manage